ONE of the British servicemen shot dead by an Afghan soldier on Monday has been named as Sergeant Luke Taylor from Bournemouth.

 The colleague said Sergeant Taylor was “completely dedicated and loyal to his family” and was also a keen rugby player.

 They added: “It is difficult to try and sum Luke up in just these few words – we all miss him, but that is of course nothing compared to his devoted wife, Niki, and loving son, Roan.
-Our thoughts are with them.
+Our thoughts

 “We will celebrate his achievements and the memories he has given us.
-Luke – thank you from us all for the good times you gave us and the stories that we will carry on telling long into the future."
+Luke – thank you from us all for the good times you gave us and the stories that we will carry on telling long into the

 Secretary of State for Defence, Philip Hammond MP, said both men were “brave and committed servicemen” who died to protect Britain’s national security.